 Are you tired of dentures that wobble and slip?
-If so, dental implants can stabilize your prothesis and allow you to eat and speak in confidence.
+If so, dental implants can stabilize your prosthesis and allow you to eat and speak in confidence.

-For more information, schedule a visit at the Amarillo Denture Clinic.
-Call us at (806) 803-9219 or contact us online anytime.
+For more information, or to schedule a visit at the Texas Denture Clinic and Implant Center call us at (806) 803-9219 or contact us online anytime.